 (4) Achilleos, D. S.; Kasap, H.; Reisner, E. UK patent application No. GB1808905.2, 2019.

 Applications are welcome from students from Ireland/EU with, or expecting to gain, a first class Honours degree (or equivalent) in Chemistry/Materials Science/Engineering or other relevant scientific discipline.
 In particular, candidates with experience in photocatalytic and photoelectrocatalytic systems are strongly encouraged to apply.
 The successful candidate is expected to have excellent communication skills (oral and writing).
-This position will be filled once the suitable candidate has been identified so early applications are advised.
-Interviews will be held by Skype or in person as appropriate.
+The position will be filled once the suitable candidate has been identified so early applications are advised.

-Applications should include a cover letter, CV, detailed academic transcripts and the contact details for at least two academic referees, and should be sent by email to Dr. Demetra Achilleos (demetra.achil[email protected]
+Applications should include a cover letter, CV, detailed academic transcripts and the contact details for at least two academic referees, and should be sent by email to Dr. Demetra Achilleos (firstname.lastname@example.org).

 UCD supports equal opportunities and does not discriminate against individuals on the basis of gender, age, race, colour, nationality, ethnic or national origin, religion, marital status, family status, sexual orientation, disability or membership of the traveller community.